Glossary

 Self-concept: The mental image one has of oneself, the complete concept one has built up of who and what one is.

-Self-avatar: The self-identity figure at the centre of the world hologram: the holographic field of information defining the determinacy of the body on the inside view.
+Self-avatar: The self-identity figure at the centre of the world hologram: the holographic field of information defining the determinacy of the body in the relative world of this agent.

 Sensorium: The sensory apparatus, the faculties of an organism’s perception considered as a whole.
 The world hologram is the experiential attribute of the sensorium.